number-25/autodidacticism/Cheatsheets/Julia_base_functions.md

 ##### print the field names of an object/structure: `fieldnames(object)`
 > (:x, :y)

-##### list the methods which a function can operate on, e.g. on custom structures, Int64, Any.: `methods(sum)`

-##### a macro to show which types a function is operating on: `@which sort!(hand)`
-When overflowing/overriding methods and functions, such as extending sort!() to work on custom structs and types, it can become confusing as to which function one is working with e.g. the overloaded base one, or an unconfigured default.
-Especially helpful when importing external packages.

 ##### show and expand the macro transformed code, revealing what's behind the curtain : `@macroexpand @macro something`

 ##### see if a variable is defined using the @isdefined macro: `@isdefine q` and `z = @isdefined q` which will be stored as a boolean